CamilaJaviera91/search-dataset-from-kaggle/README.md

 # search-dataset-from-kaggle

 ## Description
-This project is designed to facilitate the search for datasets on **https://www.kaggle.com.** By entering a keyword, you can access a repository that displays various related dataset options, allowing you to select the most suitable one for your needs.<br><br>
+This project is designed to facilitate the search for datasets on **https://www.kaggle.com.** By entering a keyword, you can access a repository that displays various related dataset options, allowing you to select the most suitable one for your needs.<br>

+## Prerequisites

+Before you begin, make sure you have the following installed:<br>

+- Python 3.8 or higher<br>
+- Pip (Python package manager)<br>

 ## Project Requirements